 - Recognizing employees who have intentionally expanded their professional networks by at least 6 people per quarter.

 - Holding quarterly best practices manager panels comprised of managers with the highest employee engagement scores to recognize excellent coaching practices.

 - Developing a team selling approach that doubles new product sales in the first six months of a product’s release.

 - Recognizing employees for the risks they have taken, thereby encouraging more innovative behavior.

 These efforts do not just impact a single person; they shape teams, departments and even cultures.
 They become true force-multipliers—difference makers–that leverage and optimize the performance of many people.
 These actions help to create a cycle of value that leads to sustainable organizations that not just endure, but thrive.

-David C Forman, is the Author of “Fearless HR” and President of Sage Learning Systems and a speaker/masterclass leader at The HR Congress in Brussels.
+David C. Forman, is the author of “Fearless HR” and President of Sage Learning Systems, he is also a speaker/masterclass leader at The HR Congress in Brussels.